-If you have a passion for all things musical, this programme will equip you with the skills you need for higher-level study and a successful career in music composing, performing, producing or teaching.
-The Certificate in Music (Introductory) improves your understanding of musical history and styles from New Zealand and beyond, lets you experiment with new music technologies, and helps you find out how to turn your love of sound, composition and music technology into a rewarding career as a musician or in the music-related industries.
+This programme will equip you with the skills you need for higher-level study and a successful career in music composing, performing, producing or teaching.
+The Certificate in Music (Introductory) improves your understanding of musical history and styles from New Zealand and beyond, lets you experiment with new music technologies, and helps you transition into a rewarding career as a musician or in the music-related industries.

-- Inspiring and professional lecturers who are well-known and highly regarded in the industry, have good connections and can get you the exposure you need.
+• Inspiring and professional lecturers who are well-known and highly regarded in the industry

 The Certificate in Music (Introductory) acts as a bridging route for those who want to study the Diploma in Contemporary Music, but who don't currently meet the entry requirements.

 For this programme, you will need the following:

 1. A minimum of 8 credits at NCEA Level 2 in English (4 in reading, 4 in writing)

 2. Be at least 16 years old by the time the programme begins

 3. A minimum of 3 years secondary education or equivalent

 4. Demonstrate competence in aural and musical abilities by attending an audition/interview

 5. If English is your second language, you will need to have one or more of the following: